monomelodies/formulaic/docs/basic/rendering.md

 handy like that.

 ## Using templates
 Formulaic is _not_ a templating engine, but if you prefer to use one for your `__toString` implementation, be our guest. `__toString` doesn't care either way as long as a string is returned.
-We won't describe how to plugin something like Smarty here, but assuming you know your templating engine of choice well it should be trivial.
+We won't describe how to plugin something like Twig or Smarty here, but assuming you know your templating engine of choice well it should be trivial.

+Alternatively, you could write a template (e.g. in Twig) and include it with a `form` variable or such.